Achieving goals during Kansas National Guards COVID-19 response

+College students double down during Kansas National Guards COVID-19 response – Part 1

+(This is a series of three stories on college students who are members of the Kansas National Guard and are mobilized to support the state’s response to the COVID-19 pandemic.)

 Kansas National Guard Soldiers and Airmen have been assisting communities with the state’s response to the COVID-19 pandemic.
 Spc.
 Gabriella Guzman is one of those Soldiers.
 Guzman, in addition to being a combat medic with the 1st Battalion, 161st Field Artillery, Hutchison, is also a college student currently attending Wichita State University.
-(U.S. Army photo by Staff Sgt.
-Dakota Helvie, 105th Mobile Public Affairs Detachment)
+She is earning a bachelor’s degree in health science with plans to be a physician’s assistant.

+“I have been supporting communities with the Million Meals mission to package and distribute food to food banks across Kansas,” she said.
+“I also assisted with delivery and distribution of personal protective equipment when I was assigned to Manhattan.”

+She is proud to be helping the citizens of Kansas as part of the Guard’s mission.

 |Date Taken: